everettknudsen/bme547-TSHtest-everettknudsen/README.md

 Please ignore the json files folder, it is empty.

 On GitHub, I have included the json files from the test_data.txt file.
 All are included for reference.

+NOTE: I added my v1.0.0 tag at 1:00 am when I realized I had forgotten to tag the code!
+Sorry for the delay!